ClassificationOfScreeningTechnology/ModelReview/README.md

 Before running the project, ensure you have the following installed:

 - **Docker**: Docker must be installed on your system.
 If you don’t have it yet, you can install Docker from [here](https://www.docker.com/get-started).
-- **Python**: You will need Python installed if you're not using the containerized environment.

 ## Getting Started